-The route to the final goal -- the creation of a new Public Law -- is complicated and may create several of the above documents as the new bill proceeds on its way through congress.
+The route to the final goal -- the creation of a new Public Law (also called a Statute) -- is complicated and may create several of the above documents as the new bill proceeds on its way through congress.
 The basic life cycle of a bill looks (at its most basic) like this:

 House --> HR # assigned, debates --> Sent to committee --> Sent back to House floor for debate & vote --> Sent to Senate.

 Senate --> S # assigned, debates --> Sent to committee --> Sent back to Senate floor for debate & vote --> Sent to House.

 After a bill is passed by both chambers of Congress, it -- the enrolled bill -- is sent to the President.

-The President has three options when he receives a bill passed by Congress:
+The President has 10 days after receiving a bill passed by Congress to act:

 After a bill is signed into law, it is given a unique ID number.
 The first two letters of this number are PL (for Public Law).
 The next set of numbers indicates the session of Congress during which the bill became law.
-The final set of numbers is a sequential number of all new public laws created during a particular session of Congress.
+The final set of numbers is a sequential number of all new public laws created during that particular session of Congress.
 For a bill which became the 232nd law during the 94th session of congress, the full identification number would be: PL-94-232.

 After the new law receives its ID number and is printed as an individual "Slip Law" for distribution, it is then printed within the official volumes of all laws of the United States, called Statutes at Large.